 As Texas and Florida rebuild after Hurricane Harvey and Hurricane Irma, they should plan for future climate change and design infrastructure that can respond to and recover from extreme events.

 Data reveal how hurricanes affect migration, and what it means for US immigration policy.

-The desire to help during emergencies like Hurricane Harvey is admirable.
-With a little homework, your contributions will go further.
+The desire to help during emergencies like Hurricane Irma is admirable.
+Doing some homework might make your contributions go farther.

 After the storm is over, it's time to rebuild – and natural disasters can affect survivors' health for years to come.

 Warmer oceans, higher sea levels and heavier rainfall are making the effects of hurricanes worse.

 The aid and assistance Britain's Caribbean territories will need to rebuild will make highlight the fault lines in the relationship between Westminster and its former colonies.

 The scale from one to five that is used to measure the destructive power of a hurricane may no longer be enough.